PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

 Preparing the environment
 ----------------------------
 For this tutorial, some additional software is required as well as the local installation of GROMACS and the aiida-gromacs plugin that we used in the previous tutorial.
-This software is best installed into the conda environment that aiida-gromacs and AiiDA were installed in, so begin by activating this environment.
+This software is best installed into the environment that aiida-gromacs and AiiDA were installed in, so begin by activating this environment.
 We then need to start the AiiDA database and daemon using the first three steps from our `user guide <https://aiida-gromacs.readthedocs.io/en/latest/user_guide/aiida_sessions.html#start-stop-aiida>`__.
 Make a new directory called PTH2R_Tutorial and navigate to it using these commands:

 .. code-block:: bash